trentfisher/veganmilitia-hugo/content/draft/tsr-meets-internet2.md

 ] webmaster a copy and give YOUR permission for us to archive it on our own ] system for our users to enjoy.
 ```
-* If I had a GURPS web site, none of this would have happened...
+* So, if I had a GURPS web site, none of this would have happened...
 * 31-Oct-94:  And the arguments continue, with another call for boycott.
 I chimed in about FUDGE, which I had switched to.
 But Rob Repp [chimed in again](https://groups.google.com/d/msg/rec.games.frp.dnd/5hYEwFRoNHA/WOIH1eBsRBkJ)
 ```
 > Does TSR regard it as illegal to play AD&D with a dozen or so people over the